opener-project/VU-lexicon-propagation_kernel/README.md

 2. Generate/translate a list of seeds
 3. Create the list with the relations you want to use for the propagation
 4. Run the script propagate_wn.py to generate the CSV file
+5. Optionally convert the synset-based CSV file into a lemma-based CSV file with the script (csv_from_synset_to_lemma.py)
 5. Manually check the most frequent words of your language and modify that CSV file
 6. From the corrected CSV, with the from_csv_to_lmf.py script, generate the final LMF lexicon